 We are a relied upon resource for rapid response policy and advocacy questions amongst our elected officials, community leaders, faith leaders, and faculty networks.
 We conduct mass community mobilization in times of crises and to oppose campaigns to delegitimize the right to exist as a Jewish and democratic state.
 Click here to contact our team with questions.

-The Faculty Engagement Program provides university and college faculty and administrators with ongoing opportunities for nuanced discussion about Israel and interaction with Israelis and Palestinians.
+Scholars as Bridge Builders provides university and college faculty and administrators with ongoing opportunities for nuanced discussion about Israel and interaction with Israelis and Palestinians.
 These constructive discussions are created through study tours to Israel and the West Bank, workshops and courses on campus, academic roundtable discussions with Israeli and Palestinian speakers, and ongoing consultative support.

 The Resilient Cities Program bridges New York and Tel Aviv urban experts and municipal leadership for a joint learning process to address civil society and modern-day urban challenges, and establish relationships with New York’s Jewish community.